 Description of marginal change (Commodity/service being valued): Check whether the marginal changes are relevant / matched for the application context or not.
-For example, Cooper et al. (2011) reports WTP to avoid water restrictions whereas Hensher et al. (2006) reports WTP specifically for drought related water restrictions for Canberra.
 Some studies will be more relevant than the others.

 Study method: Check the study methods.
 If the potential benefit is use value, then estimates derived from revealed preference methods might be useful.
 On the other hand, if non-use values are likely to be important, then estimates from studies using stated preference method would be more suitable.